Setting Up Parental Controls For Gaming and Browsing Devices

 How to Approach the Subject

-The implementation of structure can be a valuable tool two develop the attitude, mindset, and behaviors needed to successfully manage one’s use of technology.
+The implementation of structure can be a valuable tool to develop the attitude, mindset, and behaviors needed to successfully manage one’s use of technology.
 Before setting up external controls, sit down with your child and have a discussion about limiting their use of digital media.
-Ask your child for input on the amount of time they think is manageable in a day where they can still achieve their academic, physical, or social goals.
+Ask your child for input on the amount of time they think is manageable in a day where they can still achieve desired academic, physical, or social goals.

 Most parents are surprised to find that their kids do understand that only limited technology use will fit in their day.
 The disconnect between insight and action occurs because kids often lack the self-regulation ability to set up a responsible daily structure.

 This is where parental controls come into play.
 After you have developed a reasonable schedule, and perhaps entered into a behavioral contract with your child which offers both Rewards and consequences for specifically targeted behaviors, then implementing parental controls are warranted.
-Ultimately, a child must see the value in limiting their time and agree that achieving higher level goals are more important than endless game play or browsing.
+Ultimately, a child must see the value in limiting their time and agree that achieving higher level goals are more important than endless gameplay or browsing.

 Gaming Parental Controls (Click on Topic below):